 Once upon a time, buying for a foodie friend was a breeze.
 A cute card with a gift certificate to a fancy restaurant knocked it out of the park every time.
 And it still does.

-Just a few tweaks can take your gift from already eco-friendly (good for you!) to entirely zero waste: Skip the greeting card—or make one, even cuter—and swap the single-use plastic gift card for an electronic version they can’t lose.
+Just a few tweaks can make your gift even more eco-friendly (good for you!): Skip the greeting card—or make one, even cuter—and swap the single-use plastic gift card for an electronic version they can’t lose.

 Give your business to a locally owned organic, sustainable or vegetarian restaurant that needs more support than a corporate chain.

 And pick a place nearby, walking distance if you can, so your friend won’t need gas-guzzling wheels to get there.
 A nice stroll to and from dinner is much more pleasant, anyhow.